Prince5598/Droply-File-storage/README.md

-# 📁 Droply — A Dropbox-like Cloud Storage App
+# 📁 Droply — A Dropbox-like File Storage App

 Droply is a modern, full-stack file-Storage built with **Next.js**, **Clerk authentication**, **Neon DB**, **Drizzle ORM**, and **ImageKit** for file uploads.
 It allows users to securely upload, organize, preview, and download their files and folders with rich features like starring, trash management, and more.